-FASTER TURNAROUND TIMES
+1. FASTER TURNAROUND TIMES

-“I have always worked with Richard Photo Lab and the Noritsu scanner, and am delighted with the results so far.
+“I have always worked with Richard Photo Lab and the Noritsu scanner, and am delighted with the high quality results so far.
 The fact that the scans feature less contrast than the Frontier works for me, my style and aesthetic.
-Because I am shipping my film rolls from France, turnaround time is important to me, and the Noritsu just delights me in terms of quality, pricing, and timing!” - Greg Finck
+Because I am shipping my film rolls from France, turnaround time is important to me, and the Noritsu just delights me in terms of image quality, pricing, and timing!” - Greg Finck

 Noritsu scans cost less than Frontier by at least a few dollars a roll across all film sizes.
 Why?
 Noritsu hardware and software systems are more advanced than their Frontier counterparts, so Richard’s scanning technicians can scan more rolls per hour with greater consistency!

-There have been times that I waffle back and forth because I do really enjoy the look and texture of Frontier scans, but getting consistent scans back from your lab is key in allowing you to see and make changes accordingly.
+There have been times that I waffle back and forth because I do really enjoy the look and texture of Frontier scans.
+But getting consistent scans back from your lab is key in allowing you to see and make changes accordingly.

-LARGER FILE SIZES
+3. LARGER FILE SIZES

 Small, medium, or large—no matter the scan size, the actual pixel width and height of Noritsu scans is larger than that of the Frontier.
 The more pixels you have, the larger you can display your images, both digitally and in print.

-ENHANCED PIXEL STRUCTURE
+4. ENHANCED PIXEL STRUCTURE

-"I've been a dedicated Noritsu user for years!
-I feel that it delivers highly-consistent scans; cohesiveness of tones is so important to me when I'm putting together a collection of wedding images.
+Cohesiveness of tones is so important to me when I'm putting together a collection of wedding images.
 I especially want my skin tones to have a pastel warmth to them, and the Noritsu gives my images that soft pink-toned look.

-A LEG UP ON CONTRAST & SHADOWS
+5. A LEG UP ON CONTRAST & SHADOWS

-The Noritsu handles both underexposed and overexposed film more effectively because, unlike the Frontier, the Noritsu allows us to precisely add contrast to a flat film negative and more easily reign in frames that have too much contrast.
-Notice how in the above quotes, Greg likes less contrast while Josh likes more, and both get killer scans on the Noritsu?
+The Noritsu handles both underexposed and overexposed film more effectively.
+That’s because, unlike the Frontier, the Noritsu allows us to precisely add contrast to a flat film negative and more easily reign in frames that have too much contrast.
+Notice how in the above quotes, Greg likes less contrast while Josh likes more, and both get killer quality scans on the Noritsu?

 The Noritsu captures extremely rich blacks without blowing out the whites, creating a beautiful and even contrast.
-This gives images an almost three-dimensional depth.
-Also, color tends to be very natural, not too pastel or overly saturated.
-When I look back on those images now, I’m reminded of what it felt like to stand in those Tennessee foothills." - A Bryan Photo
+This gives images an almost three dimensional quality.
+Also, color depth tends to be very natural, not too pastel or overly saturated.

 Bonus!
 THE BEST BLACK & WHITE